bahadauriaabhay/springbootapp/README.md

-# The following instructions are for sprin-boot-app
+# The following instructions are for sprin-boot-app  (provided with application)

 # Spring Boot "Microservice" Example Project